INFORMSJoC/2024.0538/README.md

 ### Data Storage for Large Trees

 Due to the considerable size of the decision trees constructed, especially for large sample sizes, not all trees were stored.
-Only three representative trees with sample sizes of 1,000, 10,000, and 100,000 hyperpoints were saved.
+Only three representative trees with sample sizes of 1,000, 10,000, and 100,000 hyperpoints were saved, in the folder results/tree_examples.
 These serve as examples to illustrate the behavior of the algorithm under different conditions and constraints.